kyungtae/webxr/spatial-tracking-explainer.md

 In addition, when building a unbounded experiences, it may be necessary to sometimes switch from the primary `XRUnboundedFrameOfReference` to instead use an `XRBoundedFrameOfReference`.
 For example, a whole-home renovation experience might choose to switch to a bounded frame of reference for reviewing a furniture selection library.

-### Handling a Tracking System Reset
+### Reset Event
-Many XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
-For security and comfort reasons the WebXR Device API has no mechanism to trigger a pose reset programmatically, but it can still be useful to know when it happens.
-Pages may want to take advantage of the visual discontinuity to reposition the user or other elements in the scene into a more natural position for the new orientation.
-Pages may also want to use the opportunity to clear or reset any additional transforms that have been applied if no longer needed.

-The exact behavior of a reset is platform specific, but in most cases it's expected that the origin and/or forward direction of the `XRStationaryFrameOfReference` will shift to be aligned to the users current physical location and orientation.
-On `XRBoundedFrameOfReference`, it is also expected that the `boundsGeometry` may have changed.

-A page can be notified when a pose reset happens by listening for the 'onreset' event from the `XRStationaryFrameOfReference` or `XRBoundedFrameOfReference`.
-The `XRUnboundedFrameOfReference` will not receive this event.
-The event must fire prior to any poses being delivered with the new origin/direction, and all poses queried following the event must be relative to the reset origin/direction.
+The `XRFrameOfReference` type has an event, `onreset`, that is fired when a discontinuity of the frame of reference's origin occurs.
+This discontinuity may be caused for different reasons for each type, but the result is essentially the same, the perception of the user's location will have changed.
+In response, pages may wish to reposition virtual elements in the scene or clear any additional transforms, such as teleportation transforms, that may no longer be needed.
+The `onreset` event will fire prior to any poses being delivered with the new origin/direction, and all poses queried following the event must be relative to the reset origin/direction.

 ```js
 xrFrameOfReference.addEventListener('reset', xrFrameOfReferenceEvent => {